Home < Learn About Modest Needs < Frequently Asked Questions < Questions And Answers for Applicants

 From start to finish, how long does it take for a new application to undergo Modest Needs' complete evaluation process?

-This depends on many factors, including the speed with which you - the applicant - respond to our requests for documentation and other information we need to move your application through our grant making process, and how quickly our donors allocate to your application all of the points that it needs in order to receive a Modest Needs grant.
+This depends on many factors, including the speed with which you - the applicant - provide us with the documentation we need to support your application, and how quickly our donors allocate to your application all of the points that it needs in order to receive a Modest Needs grant.

-It is our goal to process everything that we receive from our applicants (new applications and complete documentation packets) on a 'same day' basis.
+It is our goal to process everything that we receive from our applicants (new applications and complete documentation packets) within one business day.
 This is occasionally not possible, for example, during times when we're experiencing a heavy volume of new applications.
-In that case, it may take up to two business days to process a new application or completed documentation packet.
+In that case, it may take up to two or three business days to certify a new application for donor review.

 However, you'll receive a daily status update from Modest Needs to let you know where your application stands every day that it is active.
 You can also check your Modest Needs Personal Page to see the status of your application at any time.

-In a best case scenario, it is possible to fund an application on the same day we receive it.
-However, our experience suggests that it takes a minimum of seven days for an application to be funded after it has entered donor review.
+In a best-case scenario, it is possible to fund an application within one or two business days from the date it is certified for donor review.
+However, our experience suggests that it takes a minimum of seven days for an application to be funded after it has entered donor review, and is most likely to take two to three weeks.

 Back To Top